CptConstantine/RoleByPost/README.md

   - Supports multiple initiative types:
     - **Generic:** GM sets the order, and turns proceed in that order.
 Start/End Turn buttons notify the next participant.
     - **Popcorn:** Each participant picks who goes next; at the end of a round, the last person can pick anyone (including themselves) to start the next round.
-  - Initiative participants are robustly managed as dataclasses for reliability.
-  - GMs can set the initiative order at any time with `/initiative order`.
+  - GMs can set the initiative order directly from the initiative tracker.
-  - Buttons for starting and ending turns, and display the current round and participant.
+  - Buttons for starting and ending turns, and displays the current round and participants.

 ---